dynamics-of-stellar-systems/dynamite/docs/getting_started/configuration.rst

 8. `multiprocessing_settings`_
 9. `legacy_settings`_

-Examples of completed configuration files for different scenarios can be found in the `tutorials <https://github.com/dynamics-of-stellar-systems/dynamite_release/tree/master/docs/tutorial_notebooks>`_.
+Examples of completed configuration files for different scenarios can be found in the tutorials [ADD LINK].
 You may like to use these as templates for your own models.
+More information about API documentation [ADD LINK].

 ``system_attributes``
 =====================